cssninjaStudio/fresh/README.md

 ## 🎉 More

-You liked Fresh?
-Check also our other premium Envato bulma themes [Css Ninja](https://cssninja.io/themes).

-Find more premium bulma templates on [Css Ninja](https://cssninja.io/category/all).
+Find more premium themes and templates on [Css Ninja](https://cssninja.io/).

 ## 🚀 About Us